AbdelkarimDouadjia/Predicting_Used_Car_Prices_with_Linear_Regression/README.md

     ```bash
     jupyter notebook
     ```
-    Open the `1_Linear_Regression.ipynb` fnotebook and run the cells to execute the project.
+    Open the `1_Linear_Regression.ipynb` notebook and run the cells to execute the project.

 ## Google Colab Notebook
 You can access the project notebook on Google Colab via the following link: